-Update September 2018 on the never ending story of Cockpit curtains.
-The window curtains still had to be kept in place to the curved wall, so I finally added a lint and velcro.
+The last task concerning window curtains was to make them fit to the curved wall.
+Easy fix and a big improvement by adding a lint and velcro.
 Now its held perfectly in place if you take some effort to close them properly, including pleading.
-Off course no one in our Motorhome is that organized….
+Off course no one (accept me) in our Motorhome is that organized….

-The time has come to start thinking off the cockpit curtains.
-The original pieces were from a very stiff cotton fabric and therefore did not hang very nice.
-It had single pleads with a back fold to save space when opened, which I like.
-Material used is only 1,25 times the total length again to save space when opened, sewed in pvc runners (dislike those, will change them for fold hooks and runners)) velcro tape used to keep the curtains on the curved sides.
+The original curtains were from a very stiff cotton fabric and therefore did not hang very nice.
+What I liked about them was the single pleads with a back fold which is a spacesaver when opened.
+Material used is only 1,25 times the total length, sewed in pvc runners or fold hooks and runners) will do fine also.
+Velcro tape to keep the curtains on the curved sides.
 Important for me is that the curtains look nice, organized and sleek both opened and closed.

 For those GMC-ers who like to know how I made them I will try to explain here but I can tell you that I had to count and count over and over again and did not understand it at all until I actual did it.